-PLEASE NOTE: We will be closed from Sunday 26th June for our annual Potters holiday, and will resume our usual business hours from 7am on Tuesday 12th July.
-Because of this, we will not be sending out any courier orders after Tuesday 21st June until Tuesday 12th July, which means that the cut off for orders to be sent Tuesday 12th July will have to be placed no later than 4pm on Monday 20th June.
-Please be aware that any orders placed after this time will not be processed and sent out until Tuesday 12th July, which is when the courier service will resume.
-Please ensure that your full address, postcode and telephone number are included when you place your order, otherwise your order will not be processed.
+PLEASE NOTE: We will be closed from Sunday 28th August for our annual Potters holiday, and will resume our usual business hours from 7am on Thursday 8th September.
+Because of this, we will not be sending out any courier orders after Tuesday 23rd August until Tuesday 13th September, which means that the cut off for orders to be sent Tuesday 23rd August will have to be placed no later than 4pm on Monday 22nd August.
+Please be aware that any orders placed after this time will not be processed and sent out until Tuesday 13th September, which is when the courier service will resume.
+To avoid disappointment, please ensure that your telephone number and full address (including postcode) is provided on the order form, otherwise your order will not be processed.

 All orders placed before 4pm on Monday will be placed with Courier next day (Tuesday), to be delivered on Wednesday before 4pm.
 Orders placed after 4pm on Monday will be placed with courier the following Tuesday to be delivered next day (Wednesday) before 4pm.

 Friday: 7am - 5.30pm